vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/096/12_tadviviDDhi_yatta.md

 In cd I supply ‘cry out’ (√svar) on the basis of 11a sám … asvaran (note the sám in 12d) and 12b (abhi)svárā.

-Geldner takes tarasvínaḥ as nom. pl., which is grammatically possible, but I prefer Oldenberg’s gen. sg. (an alternative also for Gr), since the same adj. modifies Indra in 10d.
+Geldner takes tarasvínaḥ as nom. pl., which is grammatically possible, but I prefer Oldenberg’s gen. sg. (an alternative also for Grassmann), since the same adj. modifies Indra in 10d.